zaboople/techknow/k8s-kubernetes/General.md

   - PersistentVolumeClaim - Request for storage
   - Ingress - Manages HTTP & HTTPS traffic coming in
   - Namespace

-  - Uh-oh you have even more, and this is actually useful for working on yaml manifests,
+Uh-oh you have even more, and this is actually useful for working on yaml manifests, because it lists necessary api versions, names for "kind", etc

-  - because it lists necessary api versions, names for "kind", etc
+`kubectl api-resources`

 # Pod & Container Basics